fouched/Laravel-MySQL-Docker/README.md

 # Laravel-MySQL-Docker README

 This project contains the required files to run Laravel 9.x in Docker with PHP 8.2, debugging and persistent storage for MySQL 8.
 The below setup has been tested on **Windows 11** and Docker (running in WSL 2 mode - the default).
-Evertything will just work by following the **How to** section below, but for completeness sake additional instructions are provided that might form part of a normal developers workday.
+Everything will just work by following the **How to** section below, but for completeness sake additional instructions are provided that might form part of a normal developers workday.

 **Notes:**
 1. Debugging sessions take about 3/4 seconds to connect, but once connected, stepping through the code is super fast.